-Van insurance prices may be rising, but you can still find a good deal – use our quote tool to see if you can cut your premiums down to size.
+Van insurance prices may be rising, but you can still find a good deal.

 When you indulge in a spot of home improvement, is your primary motivation to create your dream home, or to secure financial gain if you were to sell it?
 Well, research from Zopa has found that the majority of householders choose to renovate their home to live in for the long term, and have no interest in the potential boost to their house price.

 The research found that 73% of those who are renovating their properties have no interest whatsoever in the financial gain of doing so, with their homes being far more than a financial investment.
 Indeed, 67% plan to stay in their home for five years or more, showing that most want to renovate to create a dream home that they can live in for the long term.

 Essentially, the UK appears to be a nation of improvers rather than movers, with just 27% of those who'd taken out a home improvement loan intending to get their home re-valued after renovations, and just 9% saying they'd need to move in order to be in their ideal home.

 Many are ramping up their home improvement spend, too, with Zopa customers having borrowed over £50m to improve their homes so far this year, an increase of 54% compared with the same period a year ago.
 Much of this cash will be focused on improving the kitchen, with 34% of home improvement loans being spent on this room, and a fifth of respondents (19%) said that they'd need a bigger kitchen for their home to be perfect.